 There’s no single right way to move your data to the cloud.
 You need to think about your apps, your business goals and how much risk you can afford to take.

-If you’ve got apps in a stable state but could do with the cloud’s scalability, ‘rehosting’ (or ‘lift and shift’) could be the way to go.
+- If you’ve got apps in a stable state but could do with the cloud’s scalability, ‘rehosting’ (or ‘lift and shift’) could be the way to go.

-If you’re looking for quick wins and some cloud optimisation without making major changes, ‘re-platforming’ could be the answer.
+- If you’re looking for quick wins and some cloud optimisation without making major changes, ‘re-platforming’ could be the answer.

-If you’ve got legacy apps holding you back, ‘repurchasing’ with a SaaS solution could be a great way to start afresh.
+- If you’ve got legacy apps holding you back, ‘repurchasing’ with a SaaS solution could be a great way to start afresh.

-If you’re looking to be as agile and innovative as you can be, ‘refactoring’ your applications to be cloud-native could be the transformative step you need.
+- If you’re looking to be as agile and innovative as you can be, ‘refactoring’ your applications to be cloud-native could be the transformative step you need.

-So, which strategy you go for depends on a few things, like what your company’s current IT setup looks like, your business goals, and how complex the apps you’re moving are.
+The most important thing is to look at each application separately and choose the strategy that best fits its specific needs and your overall business goals.
+So, which strategy you go for depends on a few things, like what your company’s current IT setup looks like, your business goals, Australia regulations, and how complex the apps you’re moving are.

+On top of all that, we need to think about how each strategy affects security.
 For example, replatforming might involve integrating managed services that offer enhanced security features, while refactoring could introduce new vulnerabilities if not managed carefully.

 So, a proper risk assessment is essential to make sure you choose the right strategy and that it fits with your security setup and any rules you have to stick to.